mdn/content/files/en-us/web/css/css_animations/tips/index.md

 ## Stacking context in animations

-In the case of animation [forwards](/en-US/docs/Web/CSS/animation-fill-mode#forwards) fill mode, animated properties behave as if included in a set [`will-change`](/en-US/docs/Web/CSS/will-change) property value.
-If a new stacking context was created during the animation, the target element retains the stacking context after the animation has finished.
+In the case of the `animation-fill-mode` [forwards](/en-US/docs/Web/CSS/animation-fill-mode#forwards) value, animated properties behave as if included in a set [`will-change`](/en-US/docs/Web/CSS/will-change) property value.
+If a new stacking context is created during the animation, the target element retains the stacking context after the animation has finished.

 ## See also